replicatedhq/replicated-docs/docs/intro-replicated.md

   <tr>
     <td>Vendor Portal</td>
     <td>The user interface where vendors
-    define Kubernetes manifest files, including application manifests and custom resource manifests, for their application.
-These files describe to the app manager how to package the application for distribution.
-Vendors can also use the vendor portal to manage other artifacts, such as customer license files, image registries, and release channels.</td>
+    define Kubernetes manifest files or Helm charts, including application and custom resource manifests.
+These files describe to the app manager how to package the application for distribution. <br></br><br></br>Vendors can also use the vendor portal to manage other artifacts, such as customer license files, image registries, and release channels.</td>
   </tr>